 Her early pinup work was typical for the time, involving shots of her on the beach or in bathing suits.
 Later in her career, Gardner became famous as a siren and a femme fatale, and switched to a less ‘innocent’ image, posing in heels and long black dresses.
 Gardner married Frank Sinatra in 1951 and although the marriage lasted only six years, she later said that he had been the love of her life.

 8. Bomber Girls

 As well as pinup photos, the US Army Air Force also unofficially permitted ‘nose art’, drawings of scantily-clad women on the fuselage of bombers and fighter planes, as a way of boosting pilot morale.
 Artists, often servicemen themselves, drew their inspiration from men’s magazines, popular actresses, and real-life models.
-The drawings ranged from wholesomely-clad figures to nudes, the latter often being covered up with water-soluble paint or mud when important officials came to visit.

 Unlike many pinups, bomber girls weren’t just about pictures of attractive women: the female figures were often regarded as mascots or lucky talismans that would ensure the plane’s safe return home.
 Sociologists have linked airplane nose art to the carved figureheads once found on the bows of ships, which superstitious sailors regarded as a type of good luck charm.
 The art form saw a resurgence in the US military during the first Gulf War, but was officially banned in 1992 after complaints from feminist groups.

 Pinup drawings were not just limited to planes: many of the most popular pinups of the time were produced by commercial artists.
 ‘Elvgren girls’ was the nickname given to pinups drawn by artist Gil Elvgren.
 He began his focus on pinup art in 1937, but his long career also involved advertisements for Coca Cola and General Electric.